netrusov/ZabbixDBA/README.md

 Perl plugin for Zabbix to monitor RDBMS.
 Used Orabbix as example.

 #### Configuration
-Add your database information just like described in _conf/config.pl_.
+Create user ZABBIX (or whatever you want) in database and grant privileges regarging your privacy policy (I've granted select privilege on all dictionary tables).

-This file uses Perl hash structure to describe configuration.
+Add your database information just like described in _conf/config.pl_ (this file uses Perl hash structure to describe configuration).

 #### Usage
 Start: